ervandew/eclim/doc/content/vim/php/validate.rst

 - **g:EclimPhpValidate** (Default: 1) -
   If set to 0, disables source code validation.

+- **g:EclimPhpHtmlValidate** (Default: 1) -
+  If set to 0, disables validating html markup in the php file.

 - **g:EclimValidateSortResults** (Default: 'occurrence') -
   If set to 'severity', the validation results will be sorted by severity